 Is it true?

-Fan’s representatives have adamantly denied the allegations, hiring a Beijing law firm to investigate, though the Chinese government is reportedly launching its own series of investigations.
-Her sudden and ongoing disappearance from social media spurred reports in Hong Kong tabloids that the government had issued her with a three-year ban from acting.
+Before Fan spoke out on social media, her representatives adamantly denied the allegations, hiring a Beijing law firm to investigate, though the Chinese government reportedly launched its own series of investigations.
+Her sudden and ongoing disappearance from social media spurred reports in Hong Kong tabloids that the government had issued her a three-year ban from acting.
 Her name has also reportedly been wiped from promos for her upcoming war film, Unbreakable Spirit, with Bruce Willis and Adrien Brody.

-Meanwhile, Fan Bingbing is nowhere to be found.
+Meanwhile, Fan Bingbing is — to the public’s knowledge — nowhere to be found.

 Where might she be?